JediVision-Software/jedi-temple/authentication-and-security/spring-boot-keycloak-sso-poc/README.md

 After we have created our role we can create the clients for our application.
 We will need two clients.
 One for the frontend application and one for the REST backend.
 Let’s start by creating the frontend client.
 Click on the “Clients” link in the navigation and then use the “Create” button to create a new client.

-In this example we use "client-app" as client id.
+In this example we use "client-app" as client username.

 <p align="center">
 	<img src="https://github.com/forcelate/forcelate-temple-java/blob/master/forcelate-temple-java/authentication-and-security/spring-boot-keycloak-sso-poc/create_frontend_client.png?raw=true" alt=""/>